 It is also important to note that staying in the sun for longer periods than the recommended time does not provide any additional health benefits.
 Instead, it can actually destroy the vitamin D produced and cause skin damage.

 Are you like me, and still working on better health habits?
 Still, getting these better habits built into your daily routine?

 You love the sun on your skin, and you want to eat foods high in vitamin D. Foods like egg yolks and fortified milk, as well as:

 - Orange juice fortified with vitamin D.

-- Dairy and plant milk which are fortified with vitamin D.
+- Dairy and plant milk are fortified with vitamin D.

 - Beef liver.

-You should take vitamin supplements to get the necessary dosage each day to stay healthy.
+You can take vitamin supplements to get the necessary dosage each day to stay healthy.
 This way of obtaining vitamin D is actually suggested by the medical community as SkinCancer.org.

 Sunburn Or Ultraviolet Radiation

 Sunburn is your body’s response to UV radiation exposure.
-When UVB radiation hits your skin, the cells of the skin die, and parts of their non-coding micro-RNA become damaged and break.
+When too much UVB radiation hits your skin, the cells of the skin die, and parts of their non-coding micro-RNA become damaged and break.